abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 > sys     0m0.402s
 ```

-The first 10 requests complete immediately, then the rate limiter automatically pauses until enough time has passed to send the next batch.
+The first 10 requests are allowed immediately, then the rate limiter automatically pauses until enough time has passed to send the next batch.
 All 20 requests succeed without any resource exhausted errors.